nmaoez/composer-language-server/README.md

 npm install
 ```

-4. Run the `main`-method in the class `RunWebSocketServer3.xtend` in the subproject in Eclipse
+4. Run the `main`-method in the class `RunWebSocketServer3.xtend` in the subproject in Eclipse.
+Alternatively, `cd` into `com.novomind.language.server.expression.websockets` and run `..\gradlew.bat run`.
 5. On the command line start the frontend with the Monaco Editor:

 ```sh